-The Art Education Department offers graduate studies that lead to a master of science in art education and eligibility to apply for New York State professional certification to teach visual art in grades pre-kindergarten–12 (PK-12).
+The Art and Design Department offers graduate studies that lead to a master of science in art education and eligibility to apply for New York State professional certification to teach visual art in grades pre-kindergarten–12 (PK-12).
 This program requires 30 credit hours of study.
 Within the required program format, students are encouraged to pursue individualized programs of study.

 *Those seeking an art education initial certification, please see our Postbaccalaureate Certification-only Program.